abyanj/TerrainGenerator/README.md

-# Assignment A2 and A3: Mesh Generator and Terrain Generator

-- Author #1 rahmam88@mcmaster.ca
-- Author #2 hursts4@mcmaster.ca
+# Assignment 4: Urbanism

-- Author #3 jaigia1@mcmaster.ca
+- Author #1 jaigia1@mcmaster.ca

 ## How to install?